-In 2020 Wines of Germany (Deutsches Weininstitut) will take up the current Rosé trend with its slogan “Drink Pink”.
+In 2020 Wines of Germany (Deutsches Weininstitut) takes up the current Rosé trend with its slogan “Drink Pink”.

 A favourite among wine lovers

 Over the last few years, the quality as well as the popularity of Rosé wine and Sekt has increased immensely.
-In the coming year, Wines of Germany will take up this trend and showcase Rosé Wines.
+In 2020, Wines of Germany takes up this trend and showcase Rosé Wines.

 In summer, the high season for garden and barbecue parties, rosé is the favourite colour of many gourmets.
 This is because Rosé wines meet all the manifold requirements of the palate.
 They are a great companion for culinary delights as diverse as salmon and grilled chicken, a true enjoyment with any delicately spicy meal.